Maine was the 23rd state to enter statehood on March 15, 1820.

 After not hearing from anyone in Riceville for quite some time, one report says that a couple traveled to the area and located several dead bodies in various places on the roads and around buildings.
-If there was a plague that spread through the town, this could be possible.
+If a plague spread through the town, this could be possible.

 Ligonia Village, Maine

-Ligonia Village, was a community most popular to Irish families who worked for the Portland Rolling Mills company.
-The town had several shops, a school, and even a railway connection to Portland.
-As cars were introduced to the public, the railway served less of a purpose.
+Ligonia Village, was a community most popular with Irish families who worked for the Portland Rolling Mills company.
+The town had several shops, schools, and even a railway connection to Portland.
+As cars were introduced to the public, the railway served less purpose.

 When the Portland Rolling Mills company started having more industrial competition, there was a decline in available work, and the population began to drop.
 The location of Ligonia has been overtaken by the Calvary Cemetery and oil companies establishing bases near the harbor area.
-There are few pieces left to identify the site of the former town Ligonia.
+A few pieces are left to identify the site of the former town Ligonia.

-Madrid, was established in the 1790s near the location of former Flagstaff.
-Settlers purchased tracts and lots along the Sandy River that aided in steady population growth.
+Madrid, was established in the 1790s near the location of the former Flagstaff.
+Settlers purchased tracts and lots along the Sandy River, aiding in steady population growth.
 In 1836, the town was incorporated.
-Farming wheat and other crops were the first resources for the town until lumber harvesting became the primary focus.
+Farming wheat and other crops were the town’s first resource until lumber harvesting became the primary focus.

-There were three sawmills, two shingle machines, a gristmill, and two clapboard factories that further supplied the town with work and income.
+Three sawmills, shingle machines, a gristmill, and clapboard factories further supplied the town with work and income.
 In 1854, gold was discovered nearby.
 Madrid was a hot spot on the map.
 With the continued increase in population, Madrid soon became home to seven schools, a rail station, a local newspaper, a hotel, multiple churches, general stores, and carriage makers.